Many educators know the amazing facts and stories surrounding Finland and their education system.

-As Timothy Walker discovered, many of his second-graders appeared far more self-directed than many of their U.S. counterparts.
+As Walker discovered, many of his second-graders appeared far more self-directed than many of their U.S. counterparts.

 Many of them commuted to school on their own, completed their own homework, and fixed a snack (often cooking it, like fried eggs) before their parents came home – all without adult help or supervision.